 When researchers create a new project from the knowledge model, they can only choose the question groups they are interested in for their research.
-So we can use this to create a very rich knowledge model but researchers will be able to use only the parts relevant to them.
+Selection of question tags is done in custom project creation So we can use this to create a very rich knowledge model but researchers will be able to use only the parts relevant to them.